THE BEST GUIDE TO FINANCE AND INVESTMENT FOR YOU

 If You Have £5: Stocks

-Shares of stock represent ownership stakes in a business (the latest accounting jobs are published on this website).
+Shares of stock represent ownership stakes in a business.
 As the value of a business rises and falls, so does the price of its stock.
 With companies whose stock can be bought and sold on trading exchanges, that value is more frequently the perceived value, rather than the actual value if the company were to be sold.
 Investor perceptions can change quickly, which is why the stock market is considered risky.

 A brokerage account is required in order to trade stocks as an individual.
 A fee-per-trade is assessed by the brokerage firm, which varies.
 Choosing the brokerage with the lowest fees allows investors to invest more money; however, such firms, sometimes called discount brokerages, may offer less investment support.
 Investors can also use financial advisors, who earn commissions on certain trades or charge investors a straight annual fee for their services.

 There are three major bond issuers: corporations, municipalities, and federal governments.
 These entities offer bonds to raise money, typically through a bond auction.
 Purchasers of bonds are loaning money to the entity; the entity agrees to pay interest to the purchaser, and then buy back the bond from the purchaser at its face value once the bond reaches maturity.
 The maturity date of bonds varies, but is usually six months or longer from the issue date.
 To realize the greatest gains individuals should plan to hold bonds until their stated maturity.
 Selling before maturity usually means selling for less than face value (selling at a discount).

 Bonds offer an income stream in the form of interest, and can also offer tax benefits – particularly municipal bonds.
 Municipal bonds offer a lower interest rate then other bond types, but in many instances the gains realized from a municipal bond are not federally taxed, and may be tax-exempt locally as well.